 This is because these specially designed nipples will allow them to drink slowly so they do not get overwhelmed.
 This helps to ensure that they receive the proper amount of milk during each feeding.

-When a newborn is using a nipple that isn’t the right size of dispenses too much milk too quickly, it can lead to some health issues.
-One problem is the amount of spit up.
+When a newborn is using a nipple that isn’t the right size or dispenses too much milk too quickly, it can lead to some health issues.
+One problem is the amount of spit-up.
 Spitting up is completely normal in newborns because they are still learning how to eat properly.
-Excessive spit up, however, can be problematic.
-Excessive spit up can be due to two things.
+Excessive spit-up, however, can be problematic.
+Excessive spit-up can be due to two things.
 One of them being the amount of milk your child is drinking at a time.

 Slow flow nipples are not only meant for newborns either!
-Many older babies suffer from the same common health problems when it comes to an improper nipple flow.
-Many larger sized nipples still feature special slow flow streams which help to keep their developing tummies safe as well.
-While the nipples are slow flow, they still are sized perfectly for larger mouths so that you don’t have to worry about putting your child in a dangerous situation by giving them a nipple that is too small.
+Many older babies suffer from the same common health problems when it comes to improper nipple flow.
+Many larger-sized nipples still feature special slow flow streams which help to keep their developing tummies safe as well.
+While the nipples are slow inflow, they still are sized perfectly for larger mouths so that you don’t have to worry about putting your child in a dangerous situation by giving them a nipple that is too small.

 List of 6 Best Slow Flow Nipples Reviews

 1. Medela 3 Piece Wide Base Slow Flow Nipples